UniversityOfSaintThomas/Cascade_documentation/json-feeds/dining/README.md

 ### Dining Exception Format

 A dining exception represents a duration where a given dining location may have different hours from what is shown.
+The exception is not represented in the overall hours for a dining location, nor is it represented in the hours for a given meal.

+Exceptions exist solely as a way to notify a user that over a given time period the information in the message is relevent.
+This is most commonly used for interruptions in standard hours, but may also be used for other information.

 ```javascript
 {